lobisquit/language-context/README.md

 This package adds support for the ConTeXt markup language in Atom, with syntax highlighting.

-It was originally ported from an old [TextMate bundle](<https://github.com/pgundlach/context.tmbundle>): it was ported using automatic *apm* conversion, but it has been (and it is being) refined and cleaned up.
+It was originally ported from an old [TextMate bundle](<https://github.com/pgundlach/context.tmbundle>), but the current version is converted from ConTeXt’s interface xmls with the help of the included Python script.

 See [here](https://wiki.contextgarden.net/Main_Page) for details about ConTeXt.